 Behavior Change Campaign Overview

 Provide an overview of the behavior change campaign including how the campaign was implemented

-Describe the strategy developed, why this strategy was selected, how it addressed barriers, and motivators.

 Identify the target pollutant and water quality problem the campaign focused on reducing and explain how the pollutant was identified.

+Describe how the actual CBSM/SM strategy was developed, why this strategy was selected, how it addressed barriers, and motivators.

 Describe any materials associated with the campaign.
 Providing a copy of the materials in the Appendix is optional however the documents should be available upon request from Ecology.

-Describe how the campaign was implemented including the type of media used to disseminate the materials/message.
+Describe how the campaign was implemented including the type of media (if any) used to disseminate the materials/message.

 Note if any of the campaign materials were produced in more than one language.

-Target Audience
+Target Audience (S5.C.11.a.ii, S5.C.2.a.ii, S5.B.1.a.i-iii)

 Describe the target audience including their demographics if collected.